DaveBackus/Data_Bootcamp_Book/installing-python.md

 **Step 1.
 Download the Anaconda installer.**
 * Click [HERE](http://continuum.io/downloads), or Google "Anaconda downloads."
-* Scroll to find "Anaconda for Windows" or further down for Macs "Anaconda for OS X"
+* Scroll to find "Anaconda for Windows" or further down for Macs "Anaconda for OS X."
 * **Find the option for Python 3.5**, NOT Python 2.7 (if you get 2.7, you'll have to start over)
-* Click the 64-bit Graphical Installer to start the download
+* Click the 64-bit Graphical Installer to start the download.

 **Step 2.
 Run the installer.**  Click on the Anaconda installer you just downloaded to install the Anaconda distribution of Python.
 Do what it says.

 **Step 3.
 Find and run Launcher.**  Look or search wherever programs are on your computer.
  * Windows 7: Click on your "Start" button >>  All Programs >> Anaconda >> Launcher
  * Windows 8: Type “Launcher” into your search box.
- * Macs: Finder, Spotlight Search, and Launchpad all work - whatever you prefer
+ * Macs: Finder, Spotlight Search, and Launchpad all work -- whatever you prefer.

 **Pro tip.**  Put a shortcut to Launcher in a convenient place so you can find it easily next time.
 In Windows, that would be the launchpad or the desktop.